 Common Causes of Blurry Vision

 Blurry vision is a common problem experienced by people of all ages and can have various causes.
-Dr. Zurcher has encountered numerous cases of blurry vision and has compiled a list of some of the most common causes to help you better understand this condition.
+Our optometrists have encountered numerous cases of blurry vision and has compiled a list of some of the most common causes to help you better understand this condition.
 Keep in mind that each cause is unique, and a comprehensive eye examination is essential to pinpoint the specific reason for your blurry vision.

 Refractive errors